At the end of reading this article, you’ll be ready to start a plastic surgery marketing plan.

 What to Write

 Maybe it’s data-based and you can create an infographic.
 These do very well in terms of sharing (I’ll link to it again!).
-Perhaps it’s a video that you perform an operation.
+Perhaps it’s a video of you performing an operation.
 Perhaps it’s audio.
 Any type of content obviously qualifies as content.

 Outreach: 21st Public Relations